 I’ve recently detailed the ins and outs of Inbound Marketing and created a template for building a powerful Inbound growth engine.
 In this post, we’re going to explore the other side of the count – Outbound Marketing.

-- How they compare to Inbound Marketing strategies
+- How does Cold Outreach compare to Inbound Marketing?

 The aim of this post (and the rest of the series) is to give you a rock-solid foundation on how to design and build a growth program that scales.
 Rather than doubling down on any one method, diversifying your growth channels is the key to building sustainable, predictable growth.

 There’s often a lot of confusion around what the difference between Inbound and Outbound marketing is.
 One easy mnemonic to follow is Inbound Marketing involves “drawing in” Outbound Marketing is all about “reaching out”.

 Inbound is frequently referred to as permission based marketing – using a combination of product, content & ancillary value to draw your customers in.

 Outbound Marketing, on the other hand, is far more direct: it’s about broadcasting your product & services to the world, often via direct customer outreach.
 An easy analogue that might help explain the difference would be Brand Building vs. Direct Sales.